 What’s the difference between our inducible system and the Tet-on / Tet-Off system?
 Are they compatible?

 Our lentiviral inducible expression vector contains a strong constitutive promoter (H1 or CMV) integrated with two copies of the tetracycline regulator binding sequence.
 The shRNA or the gene of interest (GOI) can be expressed at a high level without any induction or activation.
 Optionally, expression can be first repressed in the presence of the repressor protein (TetR) which binds to the expression vector’s Tetracycline Response Element (TRE), and then induced by addition of tetracycline (which removes TetR from the TRE).

 The expression vector for the Tet-On/Tet-Off systems contains a silent promoter and uses a modified form of TetR that functions as a transcriptional activator rather than a transcriptional repressor; expression is turned on only after this transcriptional activator binds to the TRE.
 The binding of the transcriptional activator to the TRE is dependent upon the presence (Tet-on), or absence (Tet-off) of tetracycline or doxycycline.
 Our system may not fully compatible with the TetOn/Off system since they are different systems.

-Please click to see our optional inducible expression lentivirus for human’s and mouse’s gene expression.
+Please click to see our optional inducible expression lentivirus for human, mouse and rat genes.

 - O’ Gorman et al., 1991; Sauer, 1994.